Kallen-Lehmann representation for Spinor-Scalar Loops in de Sitter Space-time. Spectral equations

-Finally from (\ref{47}) and (\ref{49}) follows the looked for harmonic decomposition of the real part of the time ordered dS Green function:
+Finally from (\ref{54}) and (\ref{57}) it follows the looked for harmonic decomposition of the real part of the time ordered dS Green function:

 We need similar harmonic decomposition for the one-loop self-energy "bubble" which is the product $G^{ll}_{\lambda_{1}}(s^{dS}) \, G^{ll}_{\lambda_{2}}(s^{dS})$ of two Green function (56).
-In \cite{Marolf}, \cite{Gorb2108}, \cite{Taron2109} the harmonic images of such bubbles were investigated, and quite complicated expressions for these images were obtained.
-In \cite{Gorb2108}, \cite{Taron2109} they were presented as a linear combination of the corresponding AdS harmonic images $q_{\nu,\nu}$, $q_{\nu, -\nu}$, $q_{- \nu, -\nu}$ (see (\ref{42})) which by itself are given by rather complicated expressions.
-Here essentially more simple expressions for the harmonic decompositions of the products of two Green functions are proposed.
+In \cite{Marolf}, \cite{Taron2109}, \cite{Gorb2108} the harmonic images of such bubbles were investigated, and quite complicated expressions for these images were obtained.
+In \cite{Taron2109}, \cite{Gorb2108} they are presented as a linear combination of the corresponding EAdS harmonic images $q_{\nu,\nu}$, $q_{\nu, -\nu}$, $q_{- \nu, -\nu}$ which by itself are given by rather complicated expressions.
+Here essentially more simple expressions for the harmonic decompositions of the products of two dS Green functions are proposed.

-Perhaps, the most transparent way to study dS propagators is to look at the analytical continuation from spher $S^{D}$ to the D-dimensional de Sitter space-time \cite{Marolf}, \cite{Gorb2108}.
-In Appendix C of \cite{Gorb2108}, the spectral representation is derived in this way for general two-point function $F^{\alpha \beta}(X, Y) = \langle 0 | O(X^{\alpha})\, O(Y^{\beta}) | 0 \rangle$ (we again omit in (\ref{51}) the possible contribution of decrete poles of light scalar fields from the complementary series, see comments in the end of the Introduction):
+Perhaps, the most transparent way to study dS propagators is to look at the analytical continuation from sphere $S^{D}$ to the D-dimensional de Sitter space-time \cite{Marolf}, \cite{Hollands}, \cite{Taron1907}, \cite{Gorb2108}.
+In Appendix C of \cite{Gorb2108}, the spectral representation is derived in this way for general two-point function $F^{\alpha \beta}(X, Y) = \langle 0 | O(X^{\alpha})\, O(Y^{\beta}) | 0 \rangle$ ($\alpha, \beta = l, r$, we again omit in (\ref{59}) the possible contribution of poles of light scalar fields from the complementary series, see comments in the end of the Introduction):

 In our case $O(X^{\alpha}) = \phi_{1} (X^{\alpha}) \phi_{2}(X^{\alpha})$, then $F^{lr}$ is proportional to the product $W^{(0)}_{\lambda_{1}}(X,Y) \, W^{(0)}_{\lambda_{2}}(X,Y)$ of two Wightman functions of Sec.
-3. And (\ref{51}) is the familiar Kallen-Lehmann decomposition (\ref{21}) of this product.
-Because of the symmetry of Wightman function, $G^{lr}_{c} = G^{lr}_{- c}$, comparison of (\ref{51}) with (\ref{21}) permits to identify:
+3. And (\ref{59}) is the familiar Kallen-Lehmann decomposition (\ref{21}) of this product.
+Because of the symmetry of Wightman function, $G^{lr}_{c} = G^{lr}_{- c}$, comparison of (\ref{59}) with (\ref{21}) permits to identify: